 Where to hang art in your living room

-- Sideboards - another great place if you rent and can’t put nails in the walls, leaning art on your floor sideboards is particularly trendy at the moment, especially bohemian prints, travel prints and geometric prints.
+- Sideboards - Leaning art on your floor or sideboard is particularly trendy at the moment, especially large minimal abstract prints.